projectdiscovery/cloudlist/DESIGN.md

 ### Resource

 A resource is a single unit in cloud belonging to an Organization.
-Some metadata is provided, like whether is the asset public facing or private, provider, profile name, as well as any IP addresses and DNS Names (Either among IP or DNS must always be provided).
+Some metadata is provided, like whether is the asset public facing or private, provider, id name, as well as any IP addresses and DNS Names (Either among IP or DNS must always be provided).

 Providers return `schema.Resource` structure that contains an array of resources and provides some convenience wrappers on top of the array like `Append` and `Merge`.
 These can be used during the resource collection phase to minimize boilerplate.